bevyengine/rfcs/rfcs/min-relations.md

 1. You don't care about performance.
 2. You don't need to perform complex traversals.
 3. You're operating on general graphs that can contain cycles and self-referential edges.
-4. You're too lazy to thoroughly ensure your code is free of synchronization bugs.
+4. You don't want to worry about synchronization bugs.

 Let's take a look at how you could use relations to build an API for a tree-shaped graph that looks suspiciously like Bevy 0.5's parent-child hierarchy.